dinakazakevich/dinakazakevich/README.md

 **dinakazakevich/dinakazakevich** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 I'm Dina.
 A multi-disciplinary QA Engineer, with over 7 years of experience in software testing.
 Passionate about quality engineering, automation, and shift-left approach.
-I’m also a content creation.
+I’m also a content creator.
 A total of 33K subscribers across all platforms.

 I build out and maintain full-cycle testing and automation frameworks in companies without existing infrastructure or processes.
 I've worked with companies like Adalo, Inc., TestLauncher.Inc, EvolveIP, and Invoice Simple.